 III.
-"Contraband" means goods that, in themselves, are unlawful to possess, including scheduled drugs without a valid prescription.
+"Contraband" means goods that, in themselves, are unlawful to possess, including scheduled drugs without a valid prescription and a firearm that is illegal to possess.
 In this chapter, "contraband" does not include proceeds derived from an alleged crime or an instrumentality used in an alleged crime.